samidalouche/gisgraphy-mirror/gisgraphy/src/sql/README.txt

   psql -U YOURUSER -h YOURIP -f PATHTOFILE

   example :
-   psql -U postgres -h 127.0.0.1 -f createGISTIndex.sql
+   psql -U postgres -h 127.0.0.1 -d gisgraphy  -f createGISTIndex.sql

  There is too different script to create the database : one for windows and one for Linux.
 There is a difference because the name of the template is different.